opickford/range/README.md

 # range

-A fast paced 3D shooter game driven by my own software renderer written in C.
+A fast paced 3D shooter game driven by my own software rendered game engine written in C.

-The engine is being specifically developed for the game, however, in the future, it may be split off into it's own repository and developed separately.
+For now the game engine development is solely driven by necessity for the game, however, in the future, the engine may be split off into it's own project.

-## Roadmap

-TODO: Redo this, priorites etc.

-- [x] Basic 3D software rendering
-- [ ] Baked lightmaps
-- [ ] Basic physics
-    - [ ] Player collisions

-- [ ] Gameplay

 ## Installation

-# Generating visual studio stufff.
+# Generating visual studio stuff.

 Generate the .sln file:
 cmake -S . -B build -G "Visual Studio 17 2022" -A x64

-TODO
+TODO: Update this
+TODO: Add requirements (Windows, CECS)

 ## Licence